BossySmaxx/Youtube-Shorts/README.md

 # Youtube-Shorts
-This repository stores all codex amd projects shown in Jnana-Kodierer's youtbe channel (htps://www.youtube.com/@jnanakodieren)
+This repository stores all codex and projects shown in Jnana-Kodierer's youtbe channel (htps://www.youtube.com/@jnanakodieren)